 NEW TOP DOG: Comets pump Grafton Ghosts in statement win

-A BIG crowd at Geoff King Motors Oval on Sunday afternoon witnessed two heavyweights enter the ring and it was the Coffs Harbour Comets who landed the knockout blow.
+RUGBY LEAGUE: A big crowd at Geoff King Motors Oval on Sunday afternoon witnessed two heavyweights enter the ring and it was the Coffs Harbour Comets who landed the knockout blow.

 Taking on the Grafton Ghosts in the biggest game of the regular season, the winner would walk away top of the table and most likely secure the minor premiership for 2019.